Tiny's Guide to Enjoying Wine, California 1945

 It took a long time to persuade Americans to swap beers and cocktails for wine while dining out but steadily tastes changed.
 According to the Wine Institute of America, table wine consumption has leapt from 27 million gallons in 1940 to 770 million in 2014, the most recent year for which figures are available.

 Tiny Naylor – who was 6ft 4in tall and weighed 320 lbs – first opened Biff’s restaurant and then this highly successful Tiny’s chain which had branches throughout California.
-This Tiny’s menu is from the 1940s.
+This Tiny’s menu is from 1945.

 Courtesy Private Collection.